calebmcook/udacity-aws-machine-learning-nanodegree-capstone/project_report.md

     Weighted Absolute Percentage Error (WAPE): 0.00349125073846155
     Mean Absolute Percentage Error (MAPE): 1.8640542092050313e-05
     Mean Absolute Scaled Error (MASE): 1e-130

+When I uploaded the target timseries I dropped the row of data for 10/31/2022, so that the related dataset would be "future-filled" with 10/31 data, simulating having the exchange's closing data on T for prices, volumes, etc. Since the prediction interval is 1 day, this would enable the algorithm to predict 10/31.
+Because 10/31 is a Monday, this left the latest timestamp in the watchlist timeseries to be Friday, 10/28.
+When running the prediction, Forecast provided a prediction for 10/29, which is Saturday.
+Saturday wouldn't be an actual trading day, and so we need to determine the best way to predict Monday's watchlist based on Friday's closing values.
+This will be a TODO item for future investigation.
+The forecasts were all very close to zero for the entire dataset, which is what we would expect on a weekend, but we just can't use that for trading purposes.

+### Experiment 02-02
+To remedy the above, I will keep the same predictor as before and upload new datasets to Amazon Forecast within the current dataset group, per instructions by AWS here: https://docs.aws.amazon.com/forecast/latest/dg/updating-data.html.
+This will simulate operational use of a trained predictor too, because one option would be that the trading service team will need to run new predictions 5 days a week, based on new data from the exchange after close of trading.

 ## Results